What Does it Take to Be a Heating, Air Conditioning, and Refrigeration Mechanic or Installer?

 Heating, Air Conditioning, and Refrigeration Mechanics and Installers who work in District of Columbia, Alaska, or Connecticut, make the highest salaries.

-Below is a list of the median annual salaries for Heating, Air Conditioning, and Refrigeration Mechanics and Installers in different U.S. states.
+How much do Heating, Air Conditioning, and Refrigeration Mechanics and Installers make in different U.S. states?

 State | Annual Mean Salary |